7 Best One-Step Evaluation Prop Firms in 2026

 now

-Best One-Step Evaluation Prop Firms in 2026 (Top 4 Compared)
+Best One-Step Evaluation Prop Firms in 2026 (Top 7 Compared)

-Multi-step prop firm evaluations take too long.
+Multi-step prop firm challenges or evaluations take too long.
 You pass Phase 1, then have to do it all over again in Phase 2 with slightly different rules.
 Every extra phase is another chance to fail, and another fee if you do.

 One-step evaluation prop firms skip all of that.
 One phase.
 One profit target.
 Hit it while staying within the drawdown limits, and you are funded.
 No verification rounds, and no second phase.